benthecoder/GPTJournal/README.md

 2. import this git repository
 3. set env variables
 4. hit Deploy
+5. Get the url, it should look like `https://<APP_NAME>-<USERNAME>.vercel.app`

 Limits of the [hobby plan](https://vercel.com/docs/concepts/limits/overview#general-limits)

 ### setup webhooks

+1. Replace my webhook url with yours
-1. run `python app.py` to set the vercel url as the webhook
+2. run `python app.py` to set the vercel url as the webhook

 ### setup notion